DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/customer.md

 ### Matched transactions

+Where the Bank account's **Customer payment journal posting** was set to _Yes_, the Customer payment journals are posted and automatically matched to the original bank statement record.
+The following sections only applies to above set to _Yes_.

 #### Journals
-Where the Bank account's **Customer payment journal posting** was set to _Yes_, button **Journals** will be enabled and allow the user to navigate to the posted journal.
+Button **Journals** will be enabled and allow the user to navigate to the posted journal.

 #### Cancel payment
 Button **Cancel payment** can be used to create an "opposite"/reversing transaction and move the posted bank document to unmatched.